jasur-devops/coding-challenge-generator/backend/README.md

 # Backend Service

-The backend service for the Coding Challenge Generator, built with Python.
+The backend service for the DevOps Challenge Quiz, built with Python.

 ## Setup